Shefqet Stringa

-Shefqet Mehmetali Stringa was a banking pioneer in Albania.
+Shefqet Mehmetali Stringa (1896–31 October 1947) was a banking pioneer in Albania.

 Biography

 Shefqet Stringa was born in Elbasan, a city in central Albania, to a very well educated family.
 His father was a financier of the Turkish administration during the Ottoman regime.
 He attended his school in Elbasan.
 During the academic term of 1917–1918, the mayor of the city of Elbasan, Aqif Bicaku, and the Austrian Colonel Zitkovski, gave scholarships to a group of students, including Shefqet Stringa.
-He continued his studies in the Business Academy of Wien, and received a doctorate on 7 July 1922.
+He continued his studies in the Business Academy of Vienna, and received a doctorate on 7 July 1922.

 During his studies in Austria, Shefqet Stringa was active in the student organization "Albania", established in 1918.
 He was one, in a group of scholars who wrote a letter to the Peace Conference in Paris, who gave his contribution.
-In 1920 Shefqet and other students contributed their savings to help other Albanians publish the first Albanian magazine, Djaleria, in Wien.
-After his graduation, he was employed by the Credit Bank in Wien but resigned in 1923 and returned to his homeland.
+In 1920 Shefqet and other students contributed their savings to help other Albanians publish the first Albanian magazine, Djaleria, in Vienna.
+After his graduation, he was employed by the Credit Bank in Vienna but resigned in 1923 and returned to his homeland.
 From April 1923 until December 1924, he worked as a translator for the finance director, while Ahmet Zogu was Prime Minister and Minister of the Foreign Exchange in Albania.

-From 1930–1933, Stringa established the first private banking agency in Elbasan.
+From 1930 to 1933, Stringa established the first private banking agency in Elbasan.
 In 1933 he became the director of the National Bank of Albania.
 One year later he was appointed a director of the Business Room for the city of Elbasan.
 In November 1939 Shefqet Stringa was appointed as a director of the Elbasan branch, financed by Banka di Napoli.
 He held the position until 1946.